broadinstitute/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 To learn more about how outputs are tested for functional equivalence, try the [Functional Equivalence workflow](https://app.terra.bio/#workspaces/broad-firecloud-dsde-methods/FunctionalEquivalence) in Terra.

 The **dragen_maximum_quality_mode** runs the pipeline using the DRAGMAP aligner and DRAGEN variant calling, but with additional parameters that produce maximum quality results that are **not** functionally equivalent to the DRAGEN hardware.
-This mode has the following defaults:
+This mode will automatically set the following parameters:
 1. `run_dragen_mode_variant_calling` is true.
 2. `use_spanning_event_genotyping` is true.
 3. `use_bwa_mem` is false.